tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field-value/category.md

 import TabItem from '@theme/TabItem';
 import ContextCodeBlock from '@site/src/components/context-code-block/context-code-block.component';

 A category field value consists of its `value` property which holds a reference to a category option.
-A category option has the properties `id`, `text` and `color`.
+A category option has the properties `id` (unique ID), `text` (the label) and `color` (hexcolor value).
 A `SINGLE_CATEGORY` field value holds at most one category option while a `MULTI_CATEGORY` field value can hold multiple category options.

 ## Record creation

 <EndpointBadge method="POST" url="https://api.tapeapp.com/v1/record/app/{app_id}" />

 A category field value can be created as part of a record creation.
-Here is an example request body for creating a record with the category field value "Adam Smith" for the "First Name" field with ID 1, type `SINGLE_TEXT` and external ID `first_name` and a value for the "Saluation" field with ID 2, type `SINGLE_CATEGORY` and external ID `salutation`:
+Here is an example request body for creating a record with a value for the "First Name" field with ID 1, type `SINGLE_TEXT` and external ID `first_name`, a value for the "Saluation" field with ID 2, type `SINGLE_CATEGORY` and external ID `salutation` and a value for the "Tags" field with ID 3, type `MULTI_CATEGORY` and external ID `tags`:

 <Tabs defaultValue="curl">